Recovery Rebate, Employee Retention Credit

 Employee Retention Credit

 These employer tax credits are available for eligible employers: paid sick leave credits and paid family leave credit.
 They can be claimed for fewer than 500 employees.
-Eligible employers are those who paid qualified sick leave wages and/or qualified family leave wages to one or more employees between April 1, 2020 and December 31, 2020.
-You should bring this to the attention or discuss the Employee Retention Credit with your employer as it might contribute to securing your employment.
+For 2021, eligible employers are those who paid qualified sick leave wages and/or qualified family leave wages to one or more employees between January 1, 2021, and December 31, 2021.
+You should bring this to the attention or discuss the Employee Retention Credit or ERC with your employer as it might contribute to securing your employment.

 Family Leave Credit